apache/subversion/packages/windows-innosetup/Readme.txt

 Introduction
 ============

-  This document describes the packages\win32-innosetup directory of the Subversion repository and tells you how you can roll out your own Windows installer for Subversion.
+  This document describes the packages\windows-innosetup directory of the Subversion repository and tells you how you can roll out your own Windows installer for Subversion.